 Feel like Indiana Jones at Muyil Ruins

 The Muyil Ruins might not be as popular as Chichen Itza or Tulum Ruins, but they are very different from them.
-In fact, they are lot wilder and less visited, located in the middle of the jungle right next to the Caribbean Sea.
+In fact, they are a lot wilder and less visited, located in the middle of the jungle right next to the Caribbean Sea.

-You can visit the ruins for free, but it’s not super easy to get here since the ruins are in the middle of the Sian Ka’an Biosphere Reserve.
 You could visit on your own but you would need a 4×4 – I highly suggest a tour.
 On this type of tour, you’ll also get to float down the saltwater lagoons by using your life jacket as your own floating chair – pretty cool!

 Go Scuba Diving in Tulum Cenotes and the Ocean

-Scuba diving is one of the most popular Tulum activities.
-In the Mexico’s Riviera Maya, in fact, you can scuba dive in both the ocean and the deeper cenotes.
-The year-round diving conditions are great in Tulum but for the best visibility, plan your diving trip from May to September (although if you’re not just interested in diving, the best season to visit Tulum is between October and April).
+The year-round diving conditions are great in Tulum but for the best visibility, plan your diving trip from May to September.
+Although, if you’re not just interested in diving, the best season to visit Tulum is between October and April.

-Some of the best cenotes in Tulum for cave diving are Cenote Angelita, Pet Cemetery Cenote, Cenote Calavera and Cenote Carwash.
-As for scuba diving in the ocean, the best scuba dive sites include Tankah Deep and La Piscina.
+Some of the best cenotes in Tulum for cave diving are Cenote Angelita, Pet Cemetery Cenote, Cenote Calavera, and Cenote Carwash.

 Go Shopping in Tulum

 No trip to Tulum would be complete without some shopping.
-Tulum Beach is filled with lots of boutiques and shops that sell handmade jewelry, artisanal crafts, chic kaftans, hand woven hats, and more.
-Some of the best shopping in Tulum Beach Road is to be done at Josa Tulum, Arte Sano, and CALO.
+Tulum Beach is filled with lots of boutiques and shops that sell handmade jewelry, artisanal crafts, chic kaftans, hand-woven hats… The list goes on.

 Enjoy the Chill Tulum Nightlife

-If you have been to other destinations like Cancun, you’ll notice that Tulum’s nightlife isn’t as loud or rowdy, although it’s becoming more of a party hotspot lately.
 Don’t expect gigantic clubs like Coco Bongo, but there are a variety of beach bars and clubs that you can go to if you want to enjoy a few cocktails to end your day.
-Instead of the tequila shooting madness, Tulum’s nightlife scene is more upscale but without the pretentiousness and strict dress codes.

 Gitano, one of the best bars in Tulum, is the place to be on a Friday night to enjoy their Gypsy Disco.
 You’ll find an impressive selection of cocktails and drinks, and a DJ set from 10 PM on.
-For a more latino dance experience, join the salsa party every Sunday at La Zebra Beach Restaurant.

 Tulum is teeming with instagrammable spots!
 If you are looking for that perfect shot of Tulum, here are some of my favorite spots to get it.